magnetis/astro-tokens/.github/CONTRIBUTING.md

 ## Troubleshooting

-### Running Storybook on Android phisical device
+### Running Storybook on Android physical device

-If you want to use an Android phisical device while developing for Astro Native, you need to run `adb reverse tcp:7007 tcp:7007`.
+If you want to use an Android physical device while developing for Astro Native, you need to run `adb reverse tcp:7007 tcp:7007`.
 That way, the device will be able to listen to changes made in the browser by the storybook server.

 ## Key words for use to indicate requirement levels